ESDUNCAN/Scheduler-/README.md

 ## Description

-Interviewer Scheduler is a React application that allows users to book and cancel interviews.
+Interviewer Scheduler is a React application that allows users to book, edit and cancel appointments with an interviewer.

 ## Functionalities